jrya7/pantheon-apache-proxy/README.md

 this will proxy `https://www.cgd.ucar.edu/research/cdg/*` to the ProxyPass location meaing that https://www.cgd.ucar.edu/research/cdg/test1/test2 will be proxied over, essentially if anything is after /research/cdg it will be proxied and not show the apache location

 ###### new drupal pages
-if new drupal pages are added then they will also need to be added to the conf file so the user will see the correct pages
+if new drupal pages are added then they will also need to be added to the conf file so the user will see the correct pages, needs to be dynamic or on a cronjob for ease of management and so no page gets left behind

 ## references